samclarke/sceditor.com/documentation/options.md

 **plugins** *String* Defaults to an empty string

-A commas seperated list of plugins. e.g. `"plugin1,plugin2"`
+A commas separated list of plugins. e.g. `"plugin1,plugin2"`

 See plugins documentation for list of default plugins.